KyleDriver42/kfixes/readme.md

 **Local Execution**

 Open PowerShell as an administrator.
-Then, navigate to the directory where you saved the script and run it with the desired command and flag.
+Then, enable Powershell script permissions, navigate to the directory where you saved the script and run it with the desired command and flag.
+The script automatically resets Powershell script execution permissions to "Default" when it finishes running.

 PowerShell